 Carroll Center Addition

 Carroll Center is currently used for preschool-aged classes, the Clubhouse afterschool program and various general interest programs.
-The Park District of Oak Park is currently building an addition to Carroll Center working with Tom Bassett Dilley Architects.
-The addition on the south side of the building will include two, 1,200 sq. ft. classrooms to accommodate the growing need for afterschool childcare and to address the Park District’s overall need for more program space.
-The recently removed tot lot located in this area will be replaced with a new tot lot to the east of the center.
+The Park District of Oak Park completed a 2,400 square foot building addition to Carroll Center in 2020 working with Tom Bassett Dilley Architects.
+The addition on the south side of the building includes two, 1,200 sq. ft. classrooms to accommodate the growing need for afterschool childcare and to address the Park District’s overall need for more program space.
+The old tot lot located south of the original center was replaced with a new tot lot to the east of the center.